-- b) Amounts owing to related parties are disclosed in Note 10 of the consolidated financial statements for the year ended August 31, 2023.
-All amounts are unsecured, with no specific terms of repayment. - c) Compensation of directors and members of key management personnel, including amounts disclosed in Note 14(a) and (b) of the consolidated financial statements for the year ended August 31, 2023 were as follows:
+- b) Amounts owing to related parties are disclosed in Note 8 and 9.
+Other than the loans payable, all amounts are unsecured, with no specific terms of repayment. - c) Compensation of directors and members of key management personnel, including amounts disclosed in Note 12(a) and (b) were as follows: